godotengine/godot-docs/classes/class_audioeffectreverb.rst

 | *Getter* | get_predelay_msec()      |
 +----------+--------------------------+

-Time between the original signal and the early reflections of the reverb signal.
+Time between the original signal and the early reflections of the reverb signal, in milliseconds.
 Default value: ``150ms``.

 .. _class_AudioEffectReverb_property_room_size: